sWeeks99/credit-risk-classification/README.md

 # Summary
 The Logistic Regression model demonstrated excellent overall performance with an accuracy of 99%.
 It was particularly strong in predicting Class 0 (loans that were repaid), achieving perfect precision, recall, and F1-score.
 Although the results for Class 1 (defaulted loans) were not perfect, they still showed high performance with a precision of 87% and a recall of 89%.

+Given the Logistic Regression model's overall performance, it is applicable in a real-world environment.

 # Recommendation
-Given the Logistic Regression model's overall performance, it is suitable for application in a real-world environment, even with the slightly lower precision and recall for Class 1.
-To further improve the model's performance on predicting defaults, we could explore other models such as Random Forest or Gradient Boosting.
+ As it would be in the company's best favor, it would be best to find ways to further improve the model's performance on predicting default.
+We could explore other models such as Random Forest or Gradient Boosting in search of better results regarding Class 1.